 We have many customers using the Quiet Comfort series headphones and have had very good feedback on them.
 This feedback correlates with studies done on the 35s that say they are the best noise cancelling headphones.

-And as previously discussed, the noise cancelling will not affect the brainwave entrainment.
+And as previously discussed, the noise cancelling will not affect the frequencies in the binaural beats.
 These headphones are very expensive, but they are wireless and they also interact with your phone and virtual assistance on your devices.

 For me personally, I don't have a use for a pair of headphones like this.
 The majority of the listening I do is in the studio when making music and when listening to old LPs and CDs on my hi-fi system.